xtralifecloud/unity-sdk/Docs/matches.md

 Creating and listing matches
 -----------

-Creating a match is done by calling #CotcSdk.GamerMatches.CreateMatch.
+Creating a match is done by calling #CotcSdk.GamerMatches.Create.
 It will result in a #CotcSdk.Match object that you can keep for use later.
 The following two snippets show how to do it:

 ~~~~{.cs}
 gamer.Matches.Domain("private").Create(